 Further, you will be walking on a trail filled with pine forest, which will lead you to the village of Koto.

 Today you will be stepping into the Nar Phu valley and trekking past dense pine forests, waterfalls, cave shelters, and resting areas for pilgrims.
 You will be trekking past the check post and crossing the bridge which leads to Nar Phu valley.
 Trek up through the forest and walk above the river called Phu Khola.
 Keep walking through the forest, and you will also come across small caves.

 Moreover, you will also see a shelter for pilgrims on the way.
 Continue your trek towards a narrow canyon and walk on the trail which leads to a wide waterfall.
 As you cross Dhamasala, the forest becomes thinner, and after climbing a steep hill, you will reach Meta.
 The beautiful village of Meta overlooks the awesome and up-close view of the snowy mountains.

 Overnight in Meta.

-Observe the view of villages and the old Tibetan-style fortress known as dzong along with the remains of old forts located in a hilltop before you reach the Phu Gaon.
-You will witness the remains of Khampa settlement, a place where Tibetans used to live illegally.
+Observe the view of villages and the old Tibetan-style fortress known as dzong, along with the remains of ancient forts located in a hilltop before you reach the Phu Gaon.
+You will witness the remains of the Khampa settlement, a place where Tibetans used to live illegally.
 Moreover, you will be crossing many streams during your hike today.
-A walk past a rocky trail will lead you to a line of chortens and after crossing a bridge you will reach Phu Gaon.
+A walk past a rocky trail will lead you to a line of chortens, and after crossing a bridge, you will reach Phu Gaon.
 Take a hike up to the popular Tashi Lhakhang Gompa to pay respect to Lama Karma Soman Rimpoche.
 He came to Nepal in 1959 with Dalai Lama.

 Overnight in Phu Gaon.